-- 1. In late January, the following materials will be sent to host managers from the IHSA office: - Packaged topics for Extemporaneous Speaking and Impromptu Speaking - Packaged Radio Speaking material - Copies for Prep Room Monitors - This material must be handled confidentially, not to compromise the integrity of the tournament.
+- 1. In late January, the following materials will be sent to host managers from the IHSA office: - Packaged Impromptu Speaking topics - Packaged Radio Speaking material - Copies for Prep Room Monitors - Extemporaneous Speaking topics will be sent electronically to the managers the week of regionals and sectionals - This material must be handled confidentially, not to compromise the integrity of the tournament.
 Managers are not authorized to change or edit any of the provided limited prep materials unless authorized by the IHSA.
 Any concerns with the provided materials can be directed to the IHSA office.